 As a parent, I also appreciate that a mountain mascot can use his (or her – equal opportunity amongst the four legged) magical power to pass along safety messages.
 Who would you rather listen to: a white Bengal tiger on a snowboard, or a scary ski patrol with an ice pick and an icy beard?

 My advice to ski resorts: if you don’t have a mascot – create one, or adopt the National Ski Area Association’s Snow Monsters.
 Of course, having a 6-foot furry costume in a ski school locker is not sufficient.
 Characters need to be out and about, pressing their furry flesh, welcoming families on arrival, waving to kids at daycare and ski camp, appearing at resort events.

-My advice to parents, take your kids online to SnowMonsters.com.
-This is one of the few indoor surfing sites I condone.
-Snowboard Beavers and Powder Pigs reinforce the skiers’ responsibility code.
-They tell tales of bad things that can happen when you ski closed trails, ski too fast, or without a buddy.
-Also teach your kids the Legend of Ullr, the god of snow.
+My advice to parents, take your kids to family ski resorts with Snowboard Beavers and Powder Pigs.
+Make skiing fun with games about the skiers’ responsibility code, and teach your kids the Legend of Ullr, the god of snow.

 When it comes time to plan your family getaway, seek out ski areas with silly mascots like Gunstock’s Gunny the Bear and C-more the Penguin at Cranmore.
 Don’t under estimate the power of a powder pig or a penguin.
 Mascots can make a ski vacation a little more magical.